-CPNI STANDARDS
+NPSA STANDARDS

-The Centre for the Protection of National Infrastructure (CPNI) is the UK government's national authority for physical and personnel protective security.
+The National Protective Security Authority (NPSA), formerly known as the CPNI, is the UK government's national authority for physical and personnel protective security.
 It works to protect national security and reduce vulnerability to espionage, sabotage, and terrorism.
 It does this by working with partners responsible for infrastructure sectors such as the government, organisations within the critical national infrastructure, and security specialists such as the police.

-The CPNI standard for shredding provides organisations with the procedures, processes and performance monitoring necessary to securely destroy sensitive materials that are classified as Secret or Top Secret.
+The NPSA standard for shredding provides organisations with the procedures, processes and performance monitoring necessary to securely destroy sensitive materials that are classified as Secret or Top Secret.

-Some of the elements of the standard are detailed below, and the full standard can be found here.
+Some elements of the standard are detailed below, and the full standard can be found here.